Tomorrow's illiterate will not be the man who can't read. He will be the man who has not learned how to learn.-Alivn Roffler, from Future Shock

 The only skill that will be important in the 21st century is the skill of learning new skills.
 Everything else will become obsolete over time- Peter Drucker

 In the United States we have very few excuses for not committing to a lifelong habit of learning.
 If you are disabled, find ways to adapt.
-If you are weak, find a way to get stronger or mitigate your weakness.
+If you are weak, find a way to get stronger or mitigate your weakness by building a team around you.
 If you are poor that does not mean you need to be uneducated.
 In today's society information is free or at least cheap.
 Below are five ways to learn if you don't have or don't want to spend a lot of money.

 Join the library